vcflib/vcflib/README.md

 ### vcfstreamsort

-Reads VCF on stdin and guarantees that the positional order is correct provided out-of-order variants are no more than 100bp apart.
+Reads VCF on stdin and guarantees that the positional order is correct provided out-of-order variants are no more than 100 positions in the VCF file apart.

+### vcfuniq

+Like GNU uniq, but for VCF records.
+Remove records which have the same positon, ref, and alt as the previous record.